 Statement of purpose/personal statement:

 Your statement should be written in English and explain your motivation for applying for the course at Oxford, your relevant experience and education, and the specific areas that interest you.
-The overall page count should include any bibliography.

 This will be assessed for: